volcanicminds/volcanic-minds-playbook/company-growth.md

 Strategic goals:

-- Enhance website traffic through various online strategies;
+- Enhance website presence through various online strategies.
-- Diversify revenue streams by customer type and sector;
+- Diversify revenue streams by customer type and sector.
-- Implement and expand AI-related projects through partnerships;
+- Implement and expand AI-related projects.
-- Strengthen and expand internship and co-op programs;
+- Strengthen and expand internship and co-ops.
-- Increase overall sales and revenue;
-- Utilize open source projects for partner initiatives;
+- Leverage open source projects for partner initiatives.
-- Evaluate, analyze, and explore new international markets;
+- Explore and enter new international markets.
-- Establish new strategic partnerships to expand into complementary sectors.
+- Establish new alliances in complementary sectors.
+- Increase overall sales and revenue.

 ## Work for equity

-Volcanic Minds understands the value of equity for starting projects, although it is not the main focus of our company.
-However, we are open to considering this mode for some ambitious projects with unique characteristics.

-The company's limited resources are primarily focused on developing core business operations and expanding the customer base.
-That said, we evaluate opportunities for the evolutionary or maintenance stages of projects, recognizing the potential benefits of equity arrangements as a means of financing for companies with limited financial resources.

-Volcanic Minds is willing to explore these opportunities on a case-by-case basis, ensuring that any equity arrangements are mutually beneficial for all parties involved.
+While our primary focus is **service delivery**, we view strategic equity ventures as a powerful tool for **mutual growth**.
+We actively explore and invest in ambitious projects, particularly during their evolutionary or maintenance phases.
+This allows us to forge deeper, mutually beneficial partnerships, especially with those seeking innovative financing solutions.

+Each opportunity is rigorously evaluated for clear alignment with our mission and a defined path to shared victory.

 ## Social projects & no-profit activities